 Dr. Bergman then approached the question of “Should neonates sleep alone?”

 His answer was an emphatic “No!
-Zero separation is the science.”
+Zero separation after birth is the science.”

 Research shows the presence of a doula increases oxytocin and decreases fetal distress.
 The mere presence of oxytocin proves the mother feels safe.